lmc-eu/code-quality-tools/packages/eslint-config-typescript/README.md

 A full configuration for a TypeScript on React project:

-> Please note, that you need to have [eslint-config-react] installed as well
+> Please note, that you need to have [eslint-config-react][eslint-config-react] installed as well

 ```js
 // .eslintrc.js